My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Jim Kerr and Charlie Burchill

-Cry \ Cry (2002)
+“Cry” \ Cry (2002)

-Jeweller to the Stars \ Silver Box/Our Secrets Are the Same (2004)
+“Jeweller to the Stars” \ Silver Box / Our Secrets Are the Same (2004)

-The band started to record their next album, Our Secrets Are the Same, in 1999, during which Gaynor and Forbes were displaced by members of Kerr’s brother’s band, as well as other guests.
-This new lineup started to perform live as Simple Minds, leaving Gaynor and Forbes to wonder their fate as members (or not).
-Meanwhile as the recording industry was undergoing upheaval in the new age of file sharing, the band’s label, Chrysalis, was dealing with merger issues with EMI, which wouldn’t issue the now completed album and eventually dropped the band.
-To make matters worse, the album would be leaked onto the internet, a not uncommon event in the early days of online music.
-At this point Kerr and Burchill packed up and Kerr (who had split with Hynde back in ’90 and had also been married to actress Patsy Kensit for four years) retreated to Italy to run a hotel.
+Meanwhile, as the recording industry was undergoing upheaval in the new age of file sharing, the band’s label, Chrysalis, was dealing with merger issues with EMI.
+It wouldn’t issue the album once completed and eventually dropped the band.
+To make matters worse, it was leaked onto the internet, a not uncommon event in the early days of online music.
+At this point, Kerr and Burchill packed up Simple Minds.
+Kerr (who had split with Hynde back in ’90 and had also been married to actress Patsy Kensit from ’92-‘96) retreated to Italy to run a hotel.

 SM16.jpg